- This event has passed.

 Sponsored by Digital Promise

 Get a CE Certificate for this edWebinar Learn more

 Reimagining science instruction to be driven by student questions and investigation is central to the vision of the Next Generation Science Standards (NGSS).
 This idea is also at the heart of the deeper learning competencies developed by the Hewlett Foundation, which contend that students should “be active participants in their education…immersed in a challenging curriculum that requires them to seek out and acquire new knowledge, apply what they have learned, and build upon that to create new knowledge.”

 Driven by this goal, 18 teachers from three districts in the League of Innovative Schools, along with curriculum writers and researchers from Digital Promise, formed a Challenge Collaborative—a cross-sector effort to co-design solutions for real challenges facing public education—to create NGSS-aligned materials and gain a better understanding of how deeper learning can occur in student-centered science classrooms.

-Join this edWebinar to discuss the processes around the Challenge Collaborative that led to pedagogical shifts and impacted student outcomes, hear from teachers involved in the study, and learn more about how challenge-based learning can meet the goals of the NGSS while giving students agency to lead their learning.
-This edWebinar will be of interest to K-12 teachers, school and district leaders, and researchers.
-There will be time to get your questions answered at the end of the presentation.
+In this edWebinar, hear the processes around the Challenge Collaborative that led to pedagogical shifts and impacted student outcomes, hear from teachers involved in the study, and learn more about how challenge-based learning can meet the goals of the NGSS while giving students agency to lead their learning.
+This recorded edWebinar will be of interest to K-12 teachers, school and district leaders, and researchers.

 About the Presenters